hamburg-catholics/alpha/index.markdown

         </div>
         <div class="col-lg small-text">
             <h5>13th August 2020 - 8th October 2020</h5><br>
             Join us for Alpha online by clicking the sign up button below!
-The Alpha course runs over 10 weeks and one Saturday covering different topics and ideas.
+The Alpha course runs over 10 weeks, every Thursday, and one Saturday covering different topics and ideas.
-            Sign up below and we will email you a link to the Zoom meeting.<br>
+            <br>Sign up below and we will email you a link to the Zoom meeting.<br>
             Session 1: Is there more to Life than this?<br><br>
         </div>
       </div>